galihsaka/CampusAdminApp/README.md

 <h1>Campus Admin App</h1>
-This is a backend API designed to to manage student's administrasion that related to finishing a certain subject in college.
+This is a backend API designed to to manage student's administrasion for finishing a certain subject in college.
 The API provides endpoints for managing thesis proposal and research permit proposal.
 <h2>Key Features</h2>
 <ul>
   <li><b>Authentication & Authorization</b>: Secured access using JSON Web Tokens (JWT).</li>